 If, in the judgement of the analyst, the as-found conditions exceed the above examples, the fire intensity may have to be increased to reflect the as-found conditions.
 In that case it is recommended that additional guidance be sought from either the Regional or Headquarters fire protection staff.

-OIL FIRES
+0609F.5-03 HRR PROFILE OF OIL FIRES

 Liquid fuel spills can be confined or unconfined.
 For confined liquid fuel pool fires the area is known and the HRR is a function of the size of the containment area (pool) and combustion properties of the fuel.
 The area of an unconfined liquid fuel spill is a function of the spill volume, and the HRR is therefore a function of the volume and combustion properties of the spilled fuel.

 Two distinct oil spill fires may need to be considered.
-The first scenario assumes a spill of 100 of the amount of oil that can be spilled.
-The second scenario considers a 10 spill.
+The first scenario assumes a spill of 100 percent of the amount of oil that can be spilled.
+The second scenario considers a 10 percent spill.
 A severity factor of 0.02 is assigned to the first scenario, and 0.98 is used for the second scenario.
-For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment area is large enough to hold 100 of the amount of oil that can be spilled.
+For confined liquid pool fires it is not necessary to evaluate the two scenarios separately if the containment area is large enough to hold 100 percent of the amount of oil that can be spilled.

-Confined Liquid Pool Fires
+03.01 Confined Liquid Pool Fires